Mahdi-Jadidi/imthis/README.md

 cd backend && npm install && npm run dev
 ```

-See `frontend/DEPLOYMENT.md` for required production environment variables and the deployment checklist.
+See `frontend/DEPLOYMENT.md` for required production environment variables and the deployment checklist